TABLE OF CONTENTS

 Technology is rapidly evolving, and the world of payments isn’t left behind.
-It’s why merchants should keep an eye on payment trends to ensure they’re ahead of the curve.
+It’s why no matter the industry – debt collections, government agencies, or educational systems – all should keep an eye on payment trends to ensure they’re ahead of the curve.
 As payments continue evolving, companies are finding new strategies for improving customer experience and optimizing software through them.
 Since payments are ubiquitous, they give businesses and platforms a growth opportunity.
-Here are some payment trends to watch out for in 2021.
+Here are some payment trends to watch out for in 2022.

 1. Frictionless Payments

 Customer experience plays an integral role in shaping payment trends.
 Experts argue that as the payments world continues to expand, customer experience is a major determinant of a business’s payment processor.
 It’s why businesses are striving to offer inviable, frictionless payments.